Keep Up With McLean!

 Find more information on treatment at McLean:

 Seems like an obvious answer, but since the topic is broad and often clouded by stigma, exactly what is mental health can be confusing.
 According to Merriam-Webster, mental illness is defined as “any of a broad range of medical conditions (such as major depression, schizophrenia, obsessive compulsive disorder, or panic disorder) that are marked primarily by sufficient disorganization of personality, mind, or emotions to impair normal psychological functioning and cause marked distress or disability and that are typically associated with a disruption in normal thinking, feeling, mood, behavior, interpersonal interactions, or daily functioning.”
 Mental health therefore covers “the general condition of one’s mental and emotional state.”

 It really is a broad definition.
 So, let’s break it down into some of the conditions that McLean treats.

 What Is Addiction?

-Substance abuse, or addiction to drugs or alcohol, is a recognized medical brain disorder.
-This illness refers to the abuse of illegal or legal substances such as alcohol, opiates, cocaine, marijuana, and so on.
-Substance abuse causes serious problems at work, school, in relationships, and with the law.
+Substance misuse, or addiction to drugs or alcohol, is a recognized medical brain disorder.
+This illness refers to the misuse of illegal or legal substances such as alcohol, opiates, cocaine, marijuana, and so on.
+Substance misuse causes serious problems at work, school, in relationships, and with the law.

 What Is Anxiety?